isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 Once bed bugs get in/under your carpet, they secure a nice, warm temperate place where they lay 1 to 12 eggs per day each in a cluster you may not see them with your naked eyes due to their small size through large clusters can be seen at times.
 These bed bug eggs hatch into nymphs after 6 to 10 days, depending on the environment.
 The adult bed bug can lay about 200 to 450 eggs in its entire life of 2 to 6 months.

 Bed bugs only move out to while looking for human blood meal or mate, after which the return.
-If you look under your bed bug
-- infested carpet, you will notice clusters of eggs, nymphs, or adult bed bugs crawling.
+If you look under your bed bug-infested carpet, you will notice clusters of eggs, nymphs, or adult bed bugs crawling.
 NB: *Carpet in your bedroom is a classic bed bugs hideout this will house thousands of them from where they lay eggs, reproduce, spread, and attack you while asleep. *

 ##  How bed bugs infest your Carpets.

 Your carpets can get infested with bed bugs in the following ways.
 Here're the main causes of bed bug infestation.
 1. Buying second carpets/furniture/items.
-Second
-- hand carpets may come infested with bed bugs or their eggs.
-Bed bugs infested second
-- hand furniture resting on your carpet can also transfer these bloodsuckers.
+Second-hand carpets may come infested with bed bugs or their eggs.
+Bed bugs infested second-hand furniture resting on your carpet can also transfer these bloodsuckers.
 2. Visitors/humans.
 Visitors may carry bed bugs with their clothes, footwear, bags, or purse.

 Footwear left at the door may infest doormats with bed bugs.

 Visitors wearing socks tend to rest their feet on the carpet as well as their bags and purse this leads to bed bugs transfer to your carpets.
 3. Crawling into your house/rooms.
-Bed bugs can crawl into your house from the neighboring apartment/house
-- this is possible as bed bugs can climb over walls and ceilings.
+Bed bugs can crawl into your house from the neighboring apartment/house - this is possible as bed bugs can climb over walls and ceilings.
 Bed bugs can also move from room to room within your house and hide in carpets.

 ##  How Do You Inspect Carpets For Bed Bugs?